 Air quality issues in Los Angeles and other major cities led to the passage of early national environmental legislation such as the Clean Air Act.
 The Foursquare Gospel International Church was founded in Los Angeles by Aimee Semple McPherson in 1923 and continues to be based there today.
 The city has faced racial struggles such as the Watts riots in 1965, the Chicano high school student strike in 1968 and the Chicano Moratorium of 1970.
 Mexicans make up 31.9 percent of Los Angeles' population, followed by Salvadorans (6.0 percent) and Guatemalans (3.6 percent).

-Outside of some centers such as Downtown, Warner Center, Century City, Koreatown, Miracle Mile, Hollywood and Westwood, skyscrapers and high-rise buildings are not common in Los Angeles.
-Los Angeles's economy is driven by international trade, entertainment (television, movies and recorded music), aerospace, technology, oil, fashion, clothing and tourism.
+It also hosts a variety of entertainment industry awards such as the Academy Awards, Primetime Emmy Awards and Grammy Awards.
+Outside some centers such as Downtown, Warner Center, Century City, Koreatown, Miracle Mile, Hollywood and Westwood, skyscrapers and high-rise buildings are not common in Los Angeles.
+Its economy is driven by international trade, entertainment (television, movies and recorded music), aerospace technology, oil production, fashion clothing and tourism.